The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Saint-Tropez is home to two Michelin-starred restaurants, and this is one of them (it actually has 3 Michelin stars!).
 It’s big on seafood and on prices; the menu starts at €200!

-Located in La Turbie, not far from Monte Carlo, this restaurant has 2 Michelin stars.
-The food is local but elevated; menu prices start at €78 a head.
+Located in La Turbie, near Monte Carlo, this restaurant has 2 Michelin stars.
+The food is local but elevated; menu prices start at €78 per person.

 Found in Cannes, this one-Michelin-star restaurant is famous for its invention.
 Considering it’s found in such a bustling city, it has to do something to stand out, and it really does.